junbeomwooo/fodbold/README.md

 It supports English, Danish,and Korean, with both dark and light themes for an optimized user experience.

+This website uses the free version of the API, allowing a total of 100 API requests per day.

 Inspired by FotMob, it offers comprehensive and accessible football data.

 <br /> <br />